-Thursday 25 January 2024 Year 9 Options Information Presentation available on school website Thursday 25 January 2024 Options Brochure available in the Student Zone on the school website Thursday 7 March 2024 Year 9 Parents' Evening (video calls) Friday 22nd March 2024 Deadline for completion of online options choices Before May Half Term Once the initial allocation of students to courses has been processed and timetabling constraints have been identified, individual student interviews will take place if all of their option choices can not be allocated.
+Tuesday 11th March 2025 Year 9 Parents' Evening (video calls)

+Monday 17th March 2025 Deadline for completion of online options choices and timetabling constraints have been identified, individual student interviews will take place if all of their option choices can not be allocated.
 Students will be notified of interview times via their tutors.
 Students absent on the day of an interview will have interview times reallocated.
 The timing of one student's interview relative to another has no impact on access to options choices.
-Where appropriate, options choices will also be reviewed by the Inclusion Manager, who will also conduct options interviews with students placed on the register of Special Educational Needs.
-Summer Term Option choices confirmed.
-Please bear in mind that, before choices can be confirmed, final timetabling viability checks must have been completed; the options process forms only part of structuring the timetable for the next academic year.